danizalm05/js01/Blockchain/eth-todo-list/readme.txt

              src/index.html
              src/app.js
        copy the content from git hub
-   11. From a new tab start the server: npm run dev
+   11. From a new tab go to the project directory and start the server: npm run dev